Approximating Bin Packing within O(log OPT * log log OPT) bins: Operations on fractional solutions

 In order to keep the maintained solution feasible in these procedures it will be necessary to add some additional patterns.
 In the classical literature~\cite{deLaVegaLueker81,KarmarkarKarp82} this would be done with the phrase ``discard the following set of items\ldots'' meaning that those items are assigned to separate bins in a greedy manner.
 We choose to handle this slightly differently.
 We allow additional columns in $A$ -- for each $i \in [n]$, we add a \emph{waste pattern} $\{i\}$, which can be bought in arbitrary fractional quantities at cost $2s_i$ per copy.
 For a vector $x \in \setR_{\geq0}^m$ representing a fractional solution, we write

 as objective function.
 During our rounding algorithm, we do not make any attempt to round entries $x_{\{i\}}$ belonging to waste patterns to integral values.
-This can be easily done at the very end as follows: \begin{lemma} Let $x \in \setR^m_{\geq0}$ and suppose that $|p| = 1$ for all $p \in \supp(x)$.
-Then there is an integral $y \succeq x$ with $s^Ty \leq s^Tx + 1$. \end{lemma} \begin{proof} By adding dummy copies, we may assume that $x_p = \frac{1}{q}$ for all $p$ (for some large number $q$).
+This can be easily done at the very end as follows: \begin{lemma} Let $x \in \setR^m_{\geq0}$ and suppose that all patterns $p \in \supp(x)$ contain only one item, i.e. $\| p \|_1 = 1$.
+Then there is an integral $y \succeq x$ with $\sum_{i=1}^n s_iy_{\{i\}} \leq \sum_{i=1}^{n} s_ix_{\{i\}} + 1$. \end{lemma} \begin{proof} By adding dummy copies, we may assume that $x_p = \frac{1}{q}$ for all $p$ (for some large number $q$).
 Sort the patterns $p_1,\ldots,p_{Q}$ such that the item sizes in those patterns are non-increasing.
 Buy each $q$th pattern starting with $p_q$ plus one copy of $p_1$. \end{proof} Finally, any set of Bin Packing items $S \subseteq [n]$ can be assigned to at most $2 \sum_{i \in S} s_i + 1$ bins using a First Fit assignment, which is the reason for the penalty factor of $2$ for waste patterns.